aveterosystems/.github/profile/README.md

 - **🛰️ Autonomous Systems** – Software stacks for intelligent flight, navigation, and object tracking.
 - **🧪 Experimental AI Models** – Cutting-edge research in real-time learning, perception, and decision-making.

-> We believe in open innovation — where hardware meets AI, and intelligence meets the edge.
+> We believe in serious innovation — where hardware meets AI, and intelligence meets the edge.

 ---